Locking a Word document sounds simple - but when sensitive information is on the line, is it really secure enough?

 Can Someone Remove a Word Password?

 Older .doc protection is weak.
-Modern .docx encryption is robust, but weak or reused passwords undermine it.
+Modern .docx encryption is difficult to break with a strong password, but weak or reused passwords undermine it.
 Once opened, content can still be copied and forwarded.

 Send them through encrypted email.
 Solutions like Mailock protect the message and attachments, authenticate recipients, and let you revoke access if needed.